Philippe Riboud

-Philippe Riboud (born 9 April 1957) is a French fencer.
+Philippe Claude Riboud (born 9 April 1957) is a French fencer.
 He won two golds, two silvers and two bronze medals at three Olympic Games.
 He also competed at the Mediterranean Games in the individual épée event winning gold medal in 1979 and a silver medal in 1975.
 He was vice-president of the French Fencing Federation after the Olympic Games of 1988.